Ahmed-Bektash/FRONT_NotesApp/README.md

 # FRONT_NotesApp
-This is a basic HTML,CSS and JS notes and todo list app.
+This is a learning project which uses basic HTML,CSS and JS notes and todo list app.

   This app used a lot of interesting CSS animations and designs.